GlotPress/GlotPress/README.md

 [![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://img.shields.io/badge/License-GPL%20v2-blue.svg)

 [https://translate.wordpress.org](https://translate.wordpress.org) enable to the users to translate plugin, themes and WordPress itself.
 The problem is that every community have their dictionaries to maintain consistency of the terms.
-The goal of this browser extension is add that dictionaries when the user is translating.
+The goal of this browser extension is add that dictionaries when the user is translating on GlotPress.

+# Features

+* Daily update of the glossary for the language in use
+* Remove the loading of social buttons on the website footer
+* Click on the terms with glossary open the consistency tool
+* Many hotkeys and shortcut
+* Add link to the Translation Status Overview with a button to scroll to the language in use

-# Hotkeys
+## Hotkeys

 * Shortcut on Ctrl+Shift+Z to click "Cancel"
 * Shortcut on Ctrl+Shift+A to click "Approve"